RepoGuest-bit/Nexarians/test.md

 (where $y$ is one-hot encoded, $C$ is number of classes)

 ### Regularization
-Added to the loss to control model complexity:
+Added to the loss to control model complexity (applied in loss or update step for AdamW):

 - **L1 (Lasso)**: $\alpha \sum |w_{i,j}|$
 - **L2 (Ridge)**: $\alpha \sum w_{i,j}^2$